jina-ai/jina/docs/how-to/kubernetes.md

 Once we see that all the Deployments in the Flow are ready, we can start indexing documents.

-We need first to forward the Kubernetes services to your local machine by doing
+First, you need to forward the Kubernetes services to your local machine by doing

 ```bash
 kubectl port-forward svc/gateway 8080:8080